devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/README.md

 3) spatial re-segregation of cells as tissues begin to form.

 In embryo networks, so-called nodes are cells that are both small and have many immediate neighbors.

+See examples from various species in repository.